uacsc343spring2020/assignments/PM1.md

 - GAME: Choosing an piece of armor/accessory to equip.

 Describe the objects, lists, and flags in the domain of your task analysis.
-Each list should be titled in bold using the green described below.
+Each list should be titled in bold using the blue described below.

 Write all of the tasks and subtasks as a list.
 In the sample, the task numbers are specified by hand, not with the `ol` functionality.
 No bullets should be